 Gently used clothing, free furniture and household supplies are available.
 The demand can be met by providing the goods directly to the applicant (provided they are qualified) or the client may be given a voucher to shop at a local center or thrift store.
 There may be free clothes for work attire, furniture, school supplies for students, boots, backpacks, and many other items.
 More on free clothing closets and school supplies in Hamilton County.

 Organizations for holiday help - Children from low income families are a focus of several faith based groups, charities, and non-profits.
 The locations will have everything from free meals to Turkeys at Thanksgiving or Christmas as well as toys for children.
 Some locations may also allow parents to use vouchers to “shop” for what they need for the holiday’s.
-Locate Hamilton County Christmas programs.
+Locate free Hamilton County Christmas programs.

 Empower Chattanooga provides free basic energy efficiency workshops.
 They assist households in Highland Park, East Chattanooga and East Lake.
 The workshops teach renters and also homeowners how they can save money on their utility bills by making free and low cost changes.
 It can also provide participants an in home workshop to no cost to them, and there they can learn how to implement the upgrades.
 Call 423.760.3571.